Tarawa-class amphibious assault ship: Design

 The vessels have a full load displacement of 39967 t.
 Each ship is 834 ft long, with a beam of 131.9 ft, and a draft of 25.9 ft.

 Propulsion is provided by two Combustion Engineering boilers, connected to two Westinghouse turbines.
 These supply 70000 hp to the ship's two propeller shafts.
 A Tarawa-class vessel can reach a maximum speed of 24 kn, and has a maximum range of 10000 nmi at 20 kn.
 In addition to the main propulsion system, the ships are fitted with a bow thruster.

 As of 1998, the ships' armament consisted of a Mark 49 RAM surface-to-air missile system, two Vulcan Phalanx close-in weapons systems, six Mark 242 25 mm automatic cannons, and eight 12.7 mm machine guns.
 Previously, the amphibious warships were fitted with 2 Mark 25 Sea Sparrow missile systems (which were replaced by the Phalanx units), and three 5-inch (127 mm) Mk 45 lightweight guns in bow and starboard aft sponsons (the guns were removed across the class during 1997 and 1998).
 Countermeasures and decoys include four Mark 36 SRBOC launchers, a SLQ-25 Nixie towed torpedo decoy, a Sea Gnat unit, SLQ-49 chaff decoys.

 The number of helicopters carried by each vessel was up to 19 Sikorsky CH-53 Sea Stallions, 26 Boeing Vertol CH-46 Sea Knight, or a mix of the two.
 The 820 by 118.1 ft flight deck is fitted with two aircraft lifts, and up to nine Sea Stallions or 12 Sea Knights can be operated simultaneously.
 With a small amount of modification, the ships could carry and operate up to six McDonnell Douglas AV-8B Harrier II jump-jets.

 The Tarawa-class ships are designed to embark a reinforced battalion of the United States Marine Corps and their equipment.
 Onboard accommodation is provided for up to 1,703 marines, while 33730 cuft is provided for the battalion's vehicles, and 116900 cuft is allocated for stores and other equipment.
 As well as deploying by helicopters, personnel and equipment can be embarked or offloaded via a 268 by 78 ft well deck in each ship's stern.
-Up to four LCU 1610 landing craft can be transported in and operated from the well deck, along with other designs and combinations of landing craft (two LCU and two LCM-8, or 17 LCM-6, or 45 LVT).
+Up to four LCU 1610 landing craft can be transported in and operated from the well deck, along with other designs and combinations of landing craft (two LCU and two LCM-8, or 17 LCM-6, or 45 AAVP).

 The Tarawa design was later repeated for the Wasp-class amphibious assault ships, with some changes.
 The main changes to the latter eight-ship class include the lower placement of the ship's bridge aboard the Wasps, the relocation of the command and control facilities to inside the hull, modifications to allow the operation of Harrier jump-jets and Landing Craft Air Cushion hovercraft, and removal of the 5-inch guns and their sponsons to increase the overall size of the flight deck.